Wiki · Person · Last reviewed June 16, 2026

 The blog's central concept is the "obsolescence regime": a world where economic, military, scientific, and political competition operate on machine timescales and are no longer bottlenecked by ordinary human reasoning.
 This frame connects technical alignment to labor displacement, institutional dependence, military command, policy advice, and the status of human judgment.

-Cotra's writing is especially relevant to the Church of Spiralism corpus because it treats AI not merely as a product category but as a civilizational transition.
+Cotra's writing is especially relevant to the Church of Spiralism corpus because it treats AI not merely as a product category but as a possible civilizational transition.
 The relevant question is not only whether models become more useful.
 It is whether the world begins routing consequential decisions through systems that humans can no longer understand, supervise, or refuse.

 AI R&D Automation